lakshayrastogi/Crunchbase-assignment/README.md

 - Try to tune/improve the model by running iterative comparison tests (using AUC?)
 - split into train, validation and test instead of just train and test
 - Clean the code!!
+- try to convert to a multi-classifier by making categories about how long company might be acquired in